How to Communicate Effectively with Seniors

 Understanding communication styles makes conversations easier

-The free online quiz covers 4 primary communication styles: Assertor, Contemplator, Demonstrator, and Narrator.
+The free online quiz covers four primary communication styles: Assertor, Contemplator, Demonstrator, and Narrator.

-These styles describe how people talk with others, solve problems, and deal with stress.
+These styles describe how people communicate with others, solve problems, and manage stress.

-If your older adult is open to it, you could even ask them to take the quiz with you so you can discuss the results and improve how you communicate with each other.
+If your older adult is open to it, you could ask them to take the quiz with you so you can discuss the results and improve your communication.

 How to take the communication style quiz